The 4th of July is an incredibly important day in American history. It marks the beginning of independence and it brings

 When people register and attend an online event, it’s not to merely listen to the presenter drone on about their topic, and then the event just ending without having any form of interaction.
 Engagement is what keeps the whole event alive.
 You want to establish a balance between presenting and actively engaging with your audience.

 Make sure to allow time for a Q&A session after your presentation, and even if some of your audience may not have questions, allow them to chime in with their feedback or share what they took away from your presentation.
 It is all about connecting with your audience and building lasting business relationships in order to increase your lead funnel.

 We can’t stress enough how crucial your content is going to be for your online event.
 Since it’s not a physical event, you have to make up with your content and your delivery of it.
 A standard webinar would include a good ol’ presentation, but that doesn’t mean that it should be a Plain Jane.
 Include catchy graphic designs and graphs in your presentation to really catch your audience’s attention.
 Most importantly remember that your content should not be limited to just one medium.
-Take full advantage of utilizing video presentation, graphics, and even gifs to make your presentation even more interesting.
+Take full advantage of utilizing video presentations, graphics, and even gifs to make your presentation even more interesting.